 FDA Set to Make Changes That Focus on Tobacco Harm Reduction and the Benefits of Electronic Cigarettes

-The FDA admitted that current legislative and regulatory efforts must be revised.
-Regulations should encourage, rather than inhibit the development of innovative tobacco products, such as ecigs, “that may be less dangerous than cigarettes.”
+The FDA admitted that regulations should encourage, rather than inhibit the development of innovative tobacco products, such as ecigs, “that may be less dangerous than cigarettes.”

 New Date Set for Regulatory Submissions